UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic showing Utility-Scale Wind, Distributed/Residential Wind, and Offshore Wind turbines.

-This infographic illustrates the three main types of wind energy: utility-scale, distributed or residential, and offshore.
+The three main types of wind energy include utility-scale, distributed or residential, and offshore installations.

-• Utility-Scale Wind: These are the massive turbines ranging from 100 kilowatts to several megawatts that deliver power to the electric grid.
-This is likely where your electricity comes from if you sign up with green electricity providers.
+• Onshore Wind (Utility-Scale): These are the massive land-based turbines ranging from 100 kilowatts to several megawatts that deliver bulk power to the central electric grid.
+If you currently sign up with green electricity providers, your home power is heavily supported by onshore wind farms located in wide, open plains.

-• Offshore Wind: These turbines are erected in bodies of water, usually on the continental shelf.
-Wind speeds are higher and more consistent offshore, allowing these massive structures to generate significant power.
+• Offshore Wind: Erected directly in large bodies of water, usually on the continental shelf, these turbines take full advantage of uninterrupted ocean breezes.
+Wind speeds are consistently higher and much stronger offshore, allowing these colossal structures to generate incredible amounts of power without consuming valuable land real estate.

 Infographic illustrating wind energy pros like clean power versus cons like economic competition.